evolvedev-inc/kyrix-docs/config/routing/kyrix-router/defining-routes.md

 ## Adding Kyrix Provider

-Add the Router Provider in the entry point of your React app, make sure it's under the client-side router as it uses some router specific hooks.
+Add the **Kyrix Provider** in the entry point of your React app, make sure it's under the client-side router as it uses some router specific hooks.

 ```tsx
 import { useLocation, useNavigate } from 'react-router-dom';